-This Videoconferencing news page includes headlines, articles, and citations about videoconferencing and video conferencing news from diverse, English-language news sources around the world.
+This Videoconferencing news page includes headlines, summaries, and article citations about videoconferencing and video conferencing news from diverse, English-language news sources around the world.

 News articles are ordered by publication date, with the newest article listed first and the oldest article listed last.

 - Add 4 Stocks to Watchlist as Enterprise Communication Peps Up